Internal Audit Overview

 - Feedback or information from Faculty, Staff, or other persons highlighting compliance concerns

-- Known or suspected high risk financial, legal, compliance, or reputational issues
+- Known or suspected high risk financial, legal, compliance, or reputation issues

 The sources described above create an audit universe.
 The number and significance of events captured in the audit universe could be numerous.
 Events are prioritized and matched against audit resources.
 In addition, a certain amount of audit resources are reserved for special projects or emerging issues, e.g., investigations.
 However, in any one fiscal year and over a three year planning cycle, audits attempt to address the University’s significant risk exposures.
 Broadly, risk exposure areas may include: asset protection, liability management, legal/regulatory compliance, data integrity and security, process improvement, financial reporting, and business continuity.